jancuz/ShadowProject/README.md

 ```
 and then run the script ```robust_model_prediction_shadow_visualization.py``` using ```python robust_model_prediction_shadow_visualization.py```

-Here you can see the result of correlation btw. shadow amount and prediction confidence for correctly classified samples and misclassifications on val. dataset ImageNet for the ```Liu2023Comprehensive_Swin-L``` model from robustbench.
+Here you can see the result of the correlation btw. shadow amount and prediction confidence for correctly classified samples and misclassifications on val. dataset ImageNet for the ```Liu2023Comprehensive_Swin-L``` model from robustbench.

 <p align="center"><img src="imgs/Liu2023Comprehensive_Swin-L shadow prediction confidence.png" width="700">